 In the worst case, quicksort has runtime of .
 We will give an example of the worst case instance.
 Let be the list we wish to sort.

 In the worst case, in the first step, the pivot .
-In this case, the sublist and .
+In this case, the sublist and or .
 In the first step, we are doing comparisons.
 When we run quicksort on , in the worst case, the pivot is and the number of comparisons in .
 This trend continues where the size of the list decreases by 1 as the depth increases by 1.
 When the depth is , the number of comparisons is .
-In this case, the total time number of comparisons is,
+In this worst case instance, the total number of comparisons is,

 Let where be a Bernouilli or a 0-1 random variable where